Korzer420/CurseRandomizer/README.md

 ### Curses
 Here's a list of available curses:
-- Pain: Take 1 damage.
+- Amnesia: Lowers the damage of your spells by 10% or takes away a spell upgrade (20% chance).
+- Darkness: Lowers the vision range by 15% until you traverse 10 different rooms ("Traverse" as in you need to exit left if you entered right etc.).
+Repeated cast increase the vision range penalty by 15% each (up to 90% if not capped).
+The needed room amount stays the same.
+- Diminish: Lowers your nail range by 0.1.
+For perspective, your base nail range is around 1.4.
+Do the math yourself :c
 - Disorientation: Warps you back to your bench.
 - Emptiness: Removes a mask.
-(Lower you max hp)
+(Lowers you max hp)
+- Greed: Takes 50% of you geo.
-- Lost: Remove a relic or notch (it is ensured, that you have at least one notch to equip quest charms)
+- Lost: Remove a relic or notch (It is ensured, that you have at least one notch to equip quest charms)
-- Normality: Makes a charm useless, removing all it's effect.
-This curse cannot be applied to quest charms and "Baldur Killers".
-But it heals you to full health.
+- Normality: Makes a charm useless, removing all it's effect, but it heals you to full health.
+This curse cannot be applied to quest charms.
+- Omen: Upon taking a hit, apply a random permanent curse onto you.
+The curse vanishes after killing 5 different TYPES of enemies.
+With each cast, 5 additional enemies types are needed (up to 50 if uncapped).
+Taking a hit reduces the needed kill amount by 10.
+If you have less 10 ten kills remaining, it sets you to 1 instead.
+If no permanent curse can be applied, you'll be killed instantly instead.
+Permanent curses include all besides: Pain, Greed, Disorientation, Darkness and Omen.
+- Pain: Take 1 to 3 damage.
+(60% for 1, 30% for 2 and 10% for 3 damage)
+- Sloth: Add a 0.1 seconds cooldown to your dash and nail swing.
+- Stupidity: Spells cost 3 more soul.
+Also applies to focus.
+(Since focus works different, the extra amount is taken after the cast is finished.)
 - Thirst: Hits on enemies grant 1 soul less.
+- Unknown: Disables the health, soul, geo, essence or map display.
 - Weakness: Reduce your base nail damage by 1.
-- Greed: Takes 50% of you geo.
-- Stupidity: Spells cost 1 more soul (*This curse cannot be applied if you enabled fireball skips to prevent locking you out of progress*)
-- Custom: Adds all curses which are created from other mods to viable options.
+- Custom: Allows all curses which are created from other mods to be viable options.
+They will appear in the menu to manually setting them yourself.

 ### Main Settings